turrea/front-end-interview-questions/README.md

 Angular's routing system does not support nested states, which is fine for small projects but can quickly become an issue with larger applications.
 Thankfully, it is easier to switch to ui-router instead.

-### What do you consider some indispensible third-party Angular modules?
+### What do you consider some indispensable third-party Angular modules?
 Two that immediately come to mind are ui-router and ui-bootstrap.

 ## CSS